Vanguard Growth ETF (NYSEARCA:VUG) is Karpus Management Inc.’s 9th Largest Position

-Karpus Management Inc. lessened its position in shares of Vanguard Growth ETF (NYSEARCA:VUG) by 11.7% in the second quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
-The firm owned 365,671 shares of the company’s stock after selling 48,681 shares during the period.
-Vanguard Growth ETF makes up 2.9% of Karpus Management Inc.’s portfolio, making the stock its 9th biggest position.
-Karpus Management Inc. owned about 0.14% of Vanguard Growth ETF worth $73,898,000 at the end of the most recent quarter.
+Karpus Management Inc. lowered its holdings in shares of Vanguard Growth ETF (NYSEARCA:VUG) by 9.5% in the second quarter, Holdings Channel.com reports.
+The fund owned 375,061 shares of the company’s stock after selling 39,291 shares during the quarter.
+Vanguard Growth ETF comprises 2.9% of Karpus Management Inc.’s portfolio, making the stock its 9th biggest holding.
+Karpus Management Inc.’s holdings in Vanguard Growth ETF were worth $75,796,000 as of its most recent SEC filing.

 Vanguard Growth Index Fund, formerly Vanguard Growth ETF, is an exchange-traded share class of Vanguard Growth Index Fund, which employs a passive management or indexing investment approach designed to track the performance of the MSCI US Prime Market Growth Index (the Index).
 The Index is a diversified index of growth stocks of large United States companies.